hewcode/hewcode/docs/automatic-locale-labels.md

 ## Fallback Behavior

-If no translation is found, the system falls back to the original behavior:
+If no translation is found, the system falls back to the original behavior—creating a readable label from the column name:

+**Examples:**
 1. **Dot notation columns**: `category.name` → `"Category Name"`
 2. **Regular columns**: `created_at` → `"Created At"`
+3. **Snake case**: `user_email` → `"User Email"`

+This means automatic labels are completely non-breaking.
+Your existing columns will work exactly as before, but now you have the option to centralize and internationalize them.